Earth Notes: On Website Technicals (2019-06)Updated 2022-10-23.

 2019-06-28: HTML5 Video

-Since I've had such fun with audio support, I've decided to support video in a similar way, cross platform and responsive, with a
+Since I have had such fun with audio support, I have decided to support video in a similar way, cross platform and responsive, with a

 Here is a very short segment of an electricity supply meter spinning, with no hand-crafted alternate formats (eg low-bandwidth) or other cleverness: